-If you choose the Anthem Blue Cross and Blue Shield High Deductible Health Plan (HDHP), you can also contribute to a Health Savings Account (HSA) on a pretax basis.
+If you choose the Medical Mutual High Deductible Health Plan (HDHP), you can also contribute to a Health Savings Account (HSA) on a pretax basis.
 The HSA is your account and can be used for medical expenses and to save for future medical expenses.
 The balances go with you should you leave the university.
 Check your eligibility for enrollment in an HSA.

 When you open an HSA, you get all the conveniences of a bank account.
 You: